realalanc/realalanc.github.io/index.md

 ### Leadership Trainning
 - I once joined a leadership trainning held by ITCILO, learned some skills and facts about life planning.

+### AI4Bio Community
+- I am interested in and willing to join or develop a AI4Bio community.